mondalspandan/DeepJet/README.md

 ===============================================================================

-This package depends on DeepJetCore - original at (https://github.com/DL4Jets/DeepJetCore) For Maxwell get https://github.com/anovak10/DeepJetCore and follow the setup
+This package depends on DeepJetCore - original at (https://github.com/DL4Jets/DeepJetCore) For Maxwell Cluster in DESY and working with RWTH get https://github.com/anovak10/DeepJetCore and follow the setup

 Setup
 ==========